manish-sydney/CSharp-SpecFlow-Selenium/README.md

    ####Parallel Tests via Visual Studio
 Open the project via the solution file: SauceLabsSpecflowDemo.sln

+Hard code in desired capabilities in the Hooks.cs file where it gets environmental variables

 Clean and Build the project

 Use the VS Test Explorer to "Run All"